jdmonin/osm-history-renderer-toolbox/Processing.md

 ## Finding your Area and Bounding Box

-Browse the map at https://www.openstreetmap.org/ and decide which area you want to render the history of.
+Browse the map at https://www.openstreetmap.org/ and decide which specific area you want to render the history of.

 You'll need to make a note of its "Bounding Box" corners (west, south, east, north):